 - Not have a history of Hepatitis B or Hepatitis C at any age

 - Not have had any risk factors/behaviors associated with HIV/AIDS

 A person should be in good health and feeling well on the day of donation, free of open skin lesions/wounds and infectious diseases, including flu and common cold.
 Prior to each donation, you will be given a mini-physical and medical interview.
 A prospective donor may be deferred at any point during the collection and testing process.
 After the deferral period ends, a donor can return to the San Diego Blood Bank donation center to be reevaluated and resume donation if all donor eligibility requirements are met.

 If you have any questions regarding eligibility requirements for blood donation please call (619) 400-8251.

 Preparing for your blood donation appointment

 It’s easy to share your good health through blood donation.
-These steps will help you prepare for your donation and ensure the best possible experience:
+These steps will help you prepare for your blood donation and ensure the best possible donation experience:

-- Drink plenty of fluids (water and/or juice) before and after your donation.
+- Drink plenty of water before your blood donation

 - Make sure you bring verification of your identity—a driver’s license or government-issued ID card—showing your name, photo and date of birth